 The predominant agricultural model of our age has made our food anonymous.
 We don’t know a lot about the life of the animals we are eating.
-This has contributed greatly to a disconnect between the life and health of the animals we eat and our own health, between their bodies and our bodies; a seemingly obvious relationship that is totally obscured in our eating experience today.
+This has contributed greatly to a disconnect between the life and health of the animals we eat and our own health; between their bodies and our bodies.
+This is a seemingly obvious relationship that is totally obscured in our eating experience today.
 Partaking of a healthy animal that has been given a wholesome life (provided with all the elements for good health and allowed to express their nature as creatures) is a clear benefit to the health of our bodies and our souls.
-This basic knowledge of the life and stewardship of the animals we are eating has been denied to eaters in the current agricultural system.
-The Industrialization and centralization of our agriculture has put us at arms length from any connection with our food.
-The supermarket is as close as we come to the farm and our innate desire to have knowledge about what we are eating is satisfied with images from advertising and packaging.
+This basic knowledge of the life and stewardship of the animals we are eating has been hidden and denied to eaters in the current agricultural system.
+The industrialization and centralization of our agriculture has put us at arms length from any connection with our food.
+The supermarket is as close as we come to the farm and our innate desire to have knowledge about what we are eating and how it was cared for is satisfied with images from advertising and packaging.
 We want to believe these pastoral images because it is our food, but these falsehoods do not satisfy but rather hide a lot of harsh truths about how our food is raised.
-This lack of true knowledge keeps us in ignorance, perpetuates poor husbandry; it diminishes our health, the health of our land, and the blessing of food.
+This lack of true knowledge keeps us in ignorance and perpetuates poor husbandry; it diminishes our health, the health of our land, and the blessing of food.

 Farmer /Author Wendell Berry said, “a significant part of the pleasure of eating is in one’s accurate consciousness of the lives and the world from which food comes” (italics mine).
 This accurate consciousness is an ingredient that has long been missing from our meals, and maybe one of the most important ingredients in a really good meal.
 Many people are enjoying this consciousness again as they come to know their local farmers, visit local farms and learn about the lives of the creatures in their care.
 We once again have a choice and our choices become agricultural acts, supporting and encouraging the kind of farming we want to make part of our bodies and our land.
 With these acts we can begin to take back the blessing of food.